-A review, update, and extension to year 2035 of the regional transportation plan was completed in 2006, and a review and reaffirmation of the plan was completed in 2010 and 2014.
-During 2016, the Commission staff will complete a major review and update to the regional transportation plan initiated in 2012, extending its design year from 2035 to 2050.
-The Commission staff will continue to work with counties on county jurisdictional highway system planning.
-Two of seven county plans have been completed, with the remainder to be completed by the year 2017.
+A review, update, and extension to year 2050 of the regional land use and transportation plan (VISION2050) was completed in 2016.
+During 2017, Commission staff will continue to work with counties, by request, on county jurisdictional highway system planning.
 Arterial functional improvement changes recommended to the year 2050 regional transportation plan will be reviewed and refined, and jurisdictional responsibility changes will be addressed through work with each county jurisdictional highway planning committee.

-The work program attendant to the congestion management system and the review and update of the regional transportation plan is envisioned to operate in four-year cycles related to the State traffic-volume-counting program operated by the Wisconsin Department of Transportation and the federally required four-year review cycle for the regional transportation system plan.
-About every four years, analyses would be conducted to document comparison of actual regional change to forecast change - including population, employment, motor fuel price, vehicle-miles of travel, and transit ridership (some of these factors are monitored annually in the Commission's Annual Report); changes in levels of transportation system performance, such as traffic congestion on the regional arterial street and highway system, particularly as related to the congestion levels envisioned in the longrange transportation system plan; and the implementation status of any management or capacity expansion projects included in the plan to address congestion and other problems.
+- The work program attendant to the congestion management system and the review and update of the regional transportation plan is envisioned to operate in four-year cycles related to the State traffic-volume-counting program operated by the Wisconsin Department of Transportation and the federally required four-year review cycle for the regional transportation system plan.
+About every four years, analyses would be conducted to document comparison of actual regional change to forecast change - including population, employment, motor fuel price, vehicle-miles of travel, and transit ridership (some of these factors are monitored annually in the Commission's Annual Report; changes in levels of transportation system performance. such as traffic congestion on the regional arterial street and highway system, particularly as related to the congestion levels envisioned in the longrange transportation system plan; and the implementation status of any management or capacity expansion projects included in the plan to address congestion and other problems.
 A review of current traffic congestion and plan implementation status was completed in 2010 and 2014 as part of the review of the regional transportation plan.
-In 2007 and 2008, the Commission worked with WisDOT, FHWA, and FTA to define the system performance measures to be used in this analysis.
+In 2007 and 2008, the Commission worked with WisDOT, FHWA, and FTA to define the system performance measures to be used in this analysis. - During 2017, Commission staff will continue to work with WisDOT in the development of federally required performance measures and targets relating to vehicular crash fatalities and serious injuries, highway condition, highway system performance/congestion, vehicular emissions, and truck freight movement.